stephangriesel/telerik-blogs/front-end-focus-react-tip-june.md

 ![](https://imgur.com/zzE28c0.gif)

-I have already written about the topic on the [Telerik Blog](https://www.telerik.com/blogs/creating-a-responsive-layout-in-react), as well I have taken the idea even further in the demo that I am using in my talks which can be found on GitHub at [httpJunkie/react-loop-demo](https://github.com/httpJunkie/react-loop-demo).
+A blog article that I wrote on the Telerik Blog called [Creating a Responsive Layout in React](https://www.telerik.com/blogs/creating-a-responsive-layout-in-react) has some information on this topic, as well I have taken the idea even further in the demo that I am using in my current talks.
+The demo can be cloned from GitHub at [httpJunkie/react-loop-demo](https://github.com/httpJunkie/react-loop-demo) and I will explain the basics of how it works.

-To explain this functionality we start with a [cutom React Hook built by Lessmess](https://github.com/lessmess-dev) called [react-media-hook](https://github.com/lessmess-dev/react-media-hook) which uses the [matchMedia API](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) under the hood.
+Let's start with a cutom React Hook by GitHub user [Lessmess](https://github.com/lessmess-dev) called [react-media-hook](https://github.com/lessmess-dev/react-media-hook) which uses the [matchMedia API](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) under the hood.
 We install this media query hook in our project by running `npm i react-media-hook`.

 In my app, I import this hook at the top level of my `App.js` file (parent to all other components).